1975 South African Grand Prix: Race summary

 Ferrari had used the free month of February profitably, producing the new 312T model with a new transverse gearbox.
-There was also a new face in the persona of female Italian racer Lella Lombardi.
+There was also a new face in the persona of female Italian racer Lella Lombardi (the first woman to take part in a World Championship race since Maria Teresa de Filippis in the 1958 Italian Grand Prix).

 In practice, Graham Hill's car spun on oil dropped from Ronnie Peterson's car and crashed, destroying his car.
 He opted to sit out the race.
 Once the debris had been cleared and holes in the catch fencing mended, there was a second accident as Niki Lauda spun on engine oil, hitting the wall at 120 mph.
 With further violent accidents to Jody Scheckter and Guy Tunmer, the drivers deemed the circuit not safe and refused to continue until fencing defects were remedied and the track improved, further helped by the support of mechanics who insisted no more practice be carried out.

 When the racing got under way, Carlos Pace led from pole in a Brabham 1–2 but was soon passed by Jody Scheckter and Carlos Reutemann after experiencing braking problems, and Patrick Depailler soon climbed to third.
 James Hunt retired with a broken throttle linkage, Vittorio Brambilla with oil cooler problems and Ian Scheckter crashed.
 Emerson Fittipaldi was challenging Depailler for 4th place when he suffered a cracked plug lead.
 Jody Scheckter held on from Reutemann for his only home win.